Kémi Séba: Origin

 Capo Chichi was born in Strasbourg to immigrant parents from Benin.
 He joined the US-based Nation of Islam (NOI) as an eighteen-year-old, and later formulated his own ideology while visiting Egypt in his twenties.
 As a result of this process, he took the nom de guerre Kémi Séba and became the spokesperson of the Parti Kémite (Kemite Party), which was founded in 2002 and inspired by Khalid Abdul Muhammad.

+Educational background

+Kemi Seba is known for having an atypical educational background.